About this notice

 2.1.
 The services we provide operate using distributed ledger technology, also known as ‘blockchain’.

 2.2.
-Our cryptocurrency, “ETN”, uses a blockchain which is a public ledger of transactions and when you transact with third parties (or donate to approved charities) using ETN, each user of our network independently verifies the validity of your transactions.
+The cryptocurrency, “ETN”, uses a blockchain which is a public ledger of transactions and when you transact with third parties (or donate to approved charities) using ETN, each user of our network independently verifies the validity of your transactions.
 In doing so the data relating to your transactions, including your public keys, is shared with each user of our network.

 2.4.
 Your transactions are “hashed” in order to “pseudonymise” your personal information.
 This means that we process (by using the hashing function) your transactions so that the personal data contained within them cannot be attributed to any specific individual without using additional identifying information.